dfrappart/dfrappart.github.io/_posts/2024-01-19-Walkthrough_Secure_Hub_in_Virtual_WAN.markdown

 ## 1. From Virtual Hub to Secure Hub

 If you read the [Azure documentation about Virtual WAN](https://learn.microsoft.com/en-us/azure/virtual-wan/), or my l[ast article on this topic](https://blog.teknews.cloud/azure/network/2023/08/28/virtualwan101.html), you'll know that in a Virtual WAN based topology, we deploy inside (or is it on top 🤔) one or more virtual Hub.
-You probabply also now that a virtual Hub is a good solution to ease the East-West connectivity between Spokes thanks to the managed virtual routers that take care of route propagation in the vHub.
+You probably also now that a virtual Hub is a good solution to ease the East-West connectivity between Spokes thanks to the managed virtual routers that take care of route propagation in the vHub.
 All of this without using UDRs for routing, inside of spokes.

 However, in this simple, yet efficient scenario, we lack option to filter traffic between those spokes, or from those spokes to other places which are not virtual network in Azure.
 Indeed, we can leverage Network Security Groups, but limitations do exist such as rules limited to L4, or Application Security Group only valid for intra spoke filtering.
 I wrote another article about NSGs in the past that you can find [here](https://blog.teknews.cloud/network/2022/03/01/Back_to_basics_About_Network_Security_Groups.html)